swift-server/swift-service-lifecycle/README.md

-# SwiftServiceLauncher
+# SwiftServiceBootstrap

-SwiftServiceLauncher provides a basic mechanism to cleanly start up and shut down the application, freeing resources in order before exiting.
+SwiftServiceBootstrap provides a basic mechanism to cleanly start up and shut down the application, freeing resources in order before exiting.
 It also provides a `Signal`-based shutdown hook, to shutdown on signals like `TERM` or `INT`.

-SwiftServiceLauncher was designed with the idea that every application has some startup and shutdown workflow-like-logic which is often sensitive to failure and hard to get right.
+SwiftServiceBootstrap was designed with the idea that every application has some startup and shutdown workflow-like-logic which is often sensitive to failure and hard to get right.
 The library codes this common need in a safe and reusable way that is non-framework specific, and designed to be integrated with any server framework or directly in an application.

 This is the beginning of a community-driven open-source project actively seeking contributions, be it code, documentation, or ideas.
-What SwiftServiceLauncher provides today is covered in the [API docs](https://swift-server.github.io/swift-service-launcher/), but it will continue to evolve with community input.
+What SwiftServiceBootstrap provides today is covered in the [API docs](https://swift-server.github.io/swift-service-launcher/), but it will continue to evolve with community input.

 ## Getting started

-If you have a server-side Swift application or a cross-platform (e.g. Linux, macOS) application, and you would like to manage its startup and shutdown lifecycle, SwiftServiceLauncher is a great idea.
+If you have a server-side Swift application or a cross-platform (e.g. Linux, macOS) application, and you would like to manage its startup and shutdown lifecycle, SwiftServiceBootstrap is a great idea.
 Below you will find all you need to know to get started.

 ### Adding the dependency